 Embed

-- Teachers circulate the classroom to facilitate ‘live marking’ by gathering evidence of student’s learning by ‘hunting and not fishing’
+Teachers circulate the classroom to facilitate ‘live marking’ through which they gather evidence of students’ learning.

 Review